RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Conclusion

-As uplift studies play a growing role in informing decisions about AI deployment, regulation, and safety, strengthening their methodological foundations becomes essential for responsible governance.
-The aim is not to maximize any single notion of validity in isolation, but to select, balance, and transparently characterize validity trade-offs in light of the decisions the evidence seeks to inform.
-In doing so, individual studies can contribute to a coherent and policy-relevant body of evidence towards more beneficial AI futures.
+As human uplift studies play a growing role in informing decisions and policymaking, strengthening the methodological foundations of uplift research and clarifying what these studies can and cannot support becomes essential for responsible governance.
+Doing so can contribute to a coherent and policy-relevant body of evidence towards more beneficial AI futures.